Autodesk/hubble/docs/README.md

 get immediate feedback.
 This mode will re-run the tests every time a source or test file changes.
 To run in this mode:

     $ npm test -- --no-single-run --auto-watch

+#### Linting JavaScript

+This project has formalized a JS style using the [ESLint tool](https://eslint.org).
+To run the linter, ensure you have dependencies installed via `npm install`, then run:

+    $ npm run lint

+ESLint allows for [cascading rules](https://eslint.org/docs/user-guide/configuring#configuration-cascading-and-hierarchy) to be in place, which this project leverages:

+- There is one "global" ESLint config defined in [`.eslintrc.json`](.eslintrc.json), where we house the main stylistic rules.
+- We also have a browser-context-specific config defined in [`assets/js/.eslintrc.json`](assets/js/.eslintrc.json).
+- Finally, we have a test-context-specific config defined in [`spec/.eslintrc.json`](spec/.eslintrc.json).

+The [`.eslintignore` file](.eslintignore) defines what directories and files we should not lint.